-In oligopoly where there are few sellers, the price is fixed by the largest seller called the market leader & others follow him.
+In oligopoly where there are few sellers, the price is fixed by the largest seller called the - In oligopoly where there are few sellers, the price is fixed by the largest seller called the market leader & others follow him.
 If price is above this level, he loses sales considerably & if he reduces it, sales may not increase because competitors immediately react & reduce their price also.

-UNIT- 5

-PRODUCT PROMOTION OR PROMOTIONAL STRATEGIES AND PHYSICAL DISTRIBUTION AND STRATEGIES
+UNIT- 5 PRODUCT PROMOTION OR PROMOTIONAL STRATEGIES AND PHYSICAL DISTRIBUTION AND STRATEGIES